fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 .. important::
    If it's necessary to capture fringe fields, increase the size of the simulation box beyond the object.
+The first and line mesh lines on each axis defines the simulation box's boundary.

 Zero-Thickness Metal Alignment
 ''''''''''''''''''''''''''''''

-The Z mesh lines are now going from -50 to 50, and we're going to rely on automation to fill the gaps with additional lines.
+The Z mesh lines are now going from -50 to 50, and we're going to rely on automation (by :meth:`~CSXCAD.CSRectGrid.CSRectGrid.SmoothMeshLines`) to fill the gaps with additional lines.
 The lack of guaranteed mesh line alignment becomes a problem.
-Zero-thickness objects like the metal plates must align to an exact mesh lines, otherwise these objects can't be simulated.
+Zero-thickness objects like the metal plates must align to an exact mesh line, otherwise these objects can't be simulated.
 Thus, we create two mesh lines on the Z axis at the exact level of the plates::

     # zero-thickness metal plates need mesh lines at their exact levels